 Someone who has survived one or more traumatic events becomes affected to the point where it can be complicated to function in everyday life.
 Even with treatment, living life after trauma can be unpredictable, as one can never truly be sure if he or she will be retraumatized again.

 It is for this very reason that trauma-informed care in Knoxville, Tennessee is applied to addiction treatment.
 It is extremely common for individuals with substance use disorders to have experienced multiple traumatic events in their lives, making it imperative for their treatment providers to not unintentionally retraumatize them while providing care.
 This can be done by practicing trauma-informed care.

 What Is Trauma-Informed Care?

 Trauma-informed care is an approach designed to recognize the needs of those who have experienced trauma.
 There is no way to determine if someone has been impacted by trauma when in an addiction treatment setting unless everyone on staff knows that individual’s personal history.
 Therefore, following the trauma-informed care approach allows staff to be aware of the impacts of trauma and operate in a manner that will not retraumatize the client.

 Elements and Principles of Trauma-Informed Care

 Those who are recovering from substance use disorders often have a number of hot-button topics that they are actively working on with their therapists.
 As a result, clients can be extremely raw from an emotional standpoint at any given moment.
-To help protect those individuals from further complications, trauma-informed care in Knoxville, Tennessee is enacted.
+To help protect those individuals from further complications, our trauma-informed care in Knoxville, Tennessee is enacted.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) states that there are four elements that define the trauma-informed care approach.
 They are as follows: